dmjz/BLP/readme.md

 4. A scalar risk aversion parameter
 5. tau: a scalar parameter that weights the covariance matrix
 6. tauv: a scalar parameter that weights the manager's views
 7. P: a numpy matrix expressing the types of the manager's views.
-See explanation below.
+See 'Example parameters' below for an explanation.
 P should have dimensions KxN, where K is the number of views and N is the number of asset classes
 8. Q: a numpy matrix expressing the quantities of the manager's views.
-See explanation below.
+See 'Example parameters' below for an explanation.
 Q should have dimensions Kx1, where K is the number of views
 9. An optional identifier, which can be a string or a scalar

 #### Example parameters: